hershal/rainey-ansible/README.md

     ansible-playbook -i hosts bootstrap.yml --ask-become-pass

 Then, to set up the rest of the site, run the following.
 This will set up all the servers with the required packages and configuration.
+Make sure you have the vault password handy, or just decrypt the `ipa-sensitive-data.yml` beforehand.

-    ansible-playbook -i hosts site.yml
+    ansible-playbook -i hosts site.yml --ask-vault-pass

 Note that this makes several assumptions about how the site is set up.
 Read below.